Claire Redfield: Critical reception

 Claire Redfield has received positive reviews from critics for her personality and characteristics.
 GamesRadar+ described her as one of Capcom's best characters.
 IGN editors and Kimberly Wallace of Game Informer praised Claire; Wallace stating Claire is her favorite Resident Evil character, "caring, strong-willed, and a total badass".
 Critic Scott Rogers, writing for Level Up!: The Guide to Great Video Game Design described Claire as a perfect example of the theme "opposites attract" in Resident Evil 2 as a companion character who is capable of anything, while Sherry is a "defenseless little girl".
 Other critics praised Claire's role as a strong female lead character; Syfys Brittany Vincent described her as a "strong-willed young woman who's tough as nails and ready to take on any challenge".
+According to Matt Cabral of IGN, Claire was more popular than her brother, but never got the most important roles in the franchise.
+He stated that she felt that she deserved more but fully expected that the remake of Code Veronica to add more layers to a character that has already seen major changes.

 Critics have commented Claire is not oversexualized in her initial appearances, and she has been exemplified as a female character from the series who is not exclusively evaluated on the basis of her gender.
 The Digital media academic Esther MacCallum-Stewart said Resident Evils female characters have unique qualities, making them viable choices for players to select over their male counterparts, and that their combat attire helps avoid criticism for pandering to the male gaze.
 The feminist media critic Anita Sarkeesian of Tropes vs. Women in Video Games criticized the Resident Evil series' trend of rewarding male players with unlockable outfits that reduce the oft-capable women into sexual objects, citing Claire's rodeo outfit in Revelations 2 being an example.
 The academic writer Jenny Platz said women in video games are generally not shown with any gender fluidity, and that Claire is reduced to a "sexless object" who is comparable with the "typical trope" of "a virgin or tomboy".